 Savin Hill Cove

-GHP students and GHP founder Dr. Anamarija Frankic have been working with students from Newton High School and Outward Bound from Thompson Island on salt marsh restoration in Savin Hill cove, adjacent to the UMass Boston campus.
+GHP students and Dr. Anamarija Frankic have been working with students from Newton High School and Outward Bound from Thompson Island on salt marsh restoration in Savin Hill Cove, adjacent to the UMass Boston campus.
 On Saturday, Sept.
-24, 2011 at low tide (about 3 pm), the group came to the site to measure basic water quality related to salt marsh restoration - and found dozens of oysters at two locations.
+24, 2011 at low tide, we came to the site to measure basic water quality in the intertidal area with fringing salt marsh, and found 156 oysters throughout the Cove.

 Please note that this area is contaminated and closed to shellfishing.
 All shellfishing is prohibited.